 ROI = $7.000/$10.000 = +70%

-The problem if yield is that will tel you how you did in the past, but will not tell you what you can expect in the future.
+The problem with yield is that will tell you how you did in the past, but will not tell you what you can expect in the future.
 Plus there is another problem that many miss – sample size.
 Yield is heavily dependent on the number of bets.
-Small sample size of bets will give us much bigger and unrealistic yield, which later regress to the mean.
-Yield is a good statistics, that many bettors don’t even track, but it is still not enough to make a final conclusion about sports handicapper.
+A small sample size of bets will give us a much bigger and unrealistic yield, which later regress to the mean.
+Yield is a good statistic, that many bettors don’t even track, but it is still not enough to make a final conclusion about sports handicappers.

-I see that sports bettors track their bets against closing line value on two ways:
+I see that sports bettors track their bets against closing line value in two ways:

 - Compare taken odds versus closing odds.
 (CLV)

 - Compare taken odds versus (fair) closing odds minus margins. (xCLV)

 The second is more correct because it is not enough to beat only the closing odds, but you must also beat the margins.
 We can call it also expected yield.

 I track both statistics to see if my betting is going in the right direction (if I beat the closing line) and I want to see if I also beat the margins when I compare my taken odds versus Pinnacle or any other sharp bookmaker.
 I named the first statistics CLV and the second xCLV.

 If the Closing Line Value tells us how strong we beat the line, beating the line percentage will tell us how many times we beat the closing line.